MicrochipTech/PIC32MZW1_Workshop/05_evaluate/README.md

 The common way is to pick code example from Application Browser to not modifiy the original project.

-Check out the [SW User Guide](https://www.microchip.com/PIC32MZW1) to get more details on the code examples.
+Check out the [Software User Guide](https://www.microchip.com/wwwproducts/en/WFI32E01PC) to get more details on the code examples.